ExtremeFLOW/neko/doc/pages/user-guide/case-file.md

 It is mandatory.
 The means of prescribing the values are controlled via the `type` keyword:

-1. `user`, the values are set inside the compiled user file.
+1. `user`, the values are set inside the compiled user file as explained in the [user defined initial condition](@ref user-file_user-ic) section of the user file documentation.
 2. `uniform`, the value is a constant scalar, looked up under the `value` keyword.
 3. `point_zone`, the values are set to a constant base value, supplied under the